 Florida has some of the most diverse fishing on the planet as it’s home to offshore species, inshore saltwater species, and freshwater species to boot!
-There aren’t many places in the world that offer such a variety of trophy sport fish in such a small space, making a trip a Florida a must on anyone’s fishing bucket list.
+There aren’t many places in the world that offer such a variety of trophy sport fish in such a small space, so making a trip to Florida is a must on anyone’s fishing bucket list.

 Luckily, that’s what I am here to help with.
-I have fished with a lot of the best fishing guides in Florida, I’ll try my best to point you in the right direction to make all your fishing dreams come true.
+I have fished with many of the best fishing guides in Florida, and I’ll try my best to point you in the right direction to make all your fishing dreams come true.

 In this article, we’ll cover the following:

-- Who to catch them with, so you can go to Florida a little bit ahead of the game!
+• Who to catch them with so you can go to Florida with more insight ahead of the trip

 Top Fish To Catch In Florida

-Since there are so many incredible but different species of fish to catch in Florida, I’m going to split them into categories to make things a little easier including; Freshwater species, Offshore species, and Inshore (flats) species.
+Since there are so many incredible but different species of fish to catch in Florida, I will split them into categories to make things a little easier, including Freshwater species, Offshore species, and Inshore (flats) species.

 Top Freshwater Species To Catch In Florida

-There are a lot of freshwater species in Florida but they aren’t all worthy of a plane flight and a long fishing trip but there are a couple that are certainly worth it and these include largemouth bass and peacock bass.
+There are a lot of freshwater species in Florida, but they aren’t all worthy of a plane flight and a long fishing trip.
+There are a couple that are certainly worth it, and these include largemouth bass and peacock bass.

-Both these species of bass are incredibly aggressive and amazing to fish for as when they hit your lure, there is not much else like it.
+Both these bass species are incredibly aggressive and amazing to fish for, as when they hit your lure, there is not much else like it.

 Top Offshore Species To Catch In Florida

-Between the east coast of the Atlantic, and the west coast of the Gulf Of Mexico, there aren’t many offshore species that you can’t catch in Florida.
-Quite often, you’ll find quite a lot of these species in the area at the same time, meaning you can catch several in one offshore trip.
+Between the east coast of the Atlantic and the west coast of the Gulf Of Mexico, there aren’t many offshore species that you can’t catch in Florida.
+You’ll often find many of these species in the area at the same time, meaning you can catch several in one offshore trip.

 The top fish to catch offshore in Florida are: